What is an S Curve Project Management?

 As you know There are three common project tracking methods are

-Now, the Project Manager needs to look at and either need to increase the resources we call it Crashing or he needs to Fast Track the activities that may leads to Risk issues.
-But he needs to act upon any of these to increase work rate as overall project health is not acceptable for that particular time.
-He can use both simultaneously.
+Now, the Project Manager needs to look at and either need to increase the resources we call it Crashing or he/she needs to Fast Track the activities that may leads to Risk issues.
+But he/she needs to act upon any of these to increase work rate as overall project health is not acceptable for that particular time.
+He/she can use both simultaneously.

 Real Case Study for Understanding S-Curves

 Now, once everything is analyzed then we may need to submit a recovery plan also called a mitigation plan showing that how we are going to catch-up the delays.